Lawyers and Stats Suggest that February is Divorce Month

 Whether or not you’re considering joining those people who opt to begin divorce proceedings in February, learning about the benefits of divorce mediation may be very beneficial.
 A New York attorney with experience in this area can outline how the mediation process works and how long it might take.
 Who knows?
 By next Valentine’s Day, you might be celebrating with someone new.

-Solutions Divorce Mediation in Melville offers comprehensive services for divorcing couples who want to establish fair dissolution terms without battling in court.
+Solutions Divorce Mediation in Dix Hills offers comprehensive services for divorcing couples who want to establish fair dissolution terms without battling in court.
 For information our Long Island mediators and a free initial consultation, please call 1.631.683.8172 or contact us online.